-The Intersectional Inclusion Task Force (see the May 24, 2022 announcement) is mandated to help ADHO devise a plan for moving forward on the 9 commitments made in the Statement on Black Lives Matter, Structural Racism, and Establishment Violence.
-Learn more about this initiative in the call for volunteers.
+The Task Force (initially the Antiracism Task Force) is mandated to help ADHO devise a plan for moving forward on the 9 commitments made in the Statement on Black Lives Matter, Structural Racism, and Establishment Violence.

 The Task Force will: